Adhesive Bonding vs. Mechanical Fastening in Product Design: The Pros and Cons

 How to Minimize Production Scrap from Adhesion Failures

-In manufacturing it is extremely difficult to eliminate all inefficiencies and production deficits.
-Setbacks that come in the form of scrap rates and rework resulting from product failures before shipping out or recalls and returns after products have gone to market, are par for the course--but...
+In manufacturing, it is extremely difficult to eliminate all inefficiencies and production deficits.
+It is not uncommon for setbacks to occur in the form of scrap and rework due to product failure before the product is shipped to the market or recalls and returns after the product has already been...

 Read